Chiral effects and Joule heating in hot and dense matter: Introduction

 While the first of these two effects is widely studied in the literature, the latter is not.
 In this paper we re-examine the viability of the former in dense matter as well as propose the latter as a significant source of energy dissipation in hot and dense medium.
-These effects in their idealized form are observed in systems with massless chiral fermions, coupled to gauge fields.
+These effects in their idealized form are observed in systems with massless chiral fermions coupled to gauge fields.
 For the NS environment, it is the electrons which one might consider to be light enough for such effects to arise.
-The effect can be easily summarized for idealized massless electrons with net chiral imbalance or chiral chemical potential $\mu_5$.
+CME can be summarized as follows for idealized massless electrons with net chiral imbalance or chiral chemical potential $\mu_5$.
 A net $\mu_5$ implies that the populations of right and left chirality electrons, are unequal.
 This chiral imbalance modifies the Maxwell's equation inducing a current that is proportional to the chiral chemical potential and the magnetic field.
 The induced current is known as the CME current and has been derived using many different approaches for systems with and without a vector chemical potential \cite{Fukushima:2008xe,Son:2012wh, Kaplan:2016drz}.
-Maxwell's equation in the presence of the CME current can give rise to the two effects mentioned above and we discuss them next.
+Maxwell's equation in the presence of the CME current can give rise to the two effects mentioned above, i.e. CPI and Joule heating, and we discuss them next.